charlie-gallagher/cell_automata/README.md

 ### Build
 `cell` runs on both Linux and Windows, and it supports both `gcc` and `cl` (Microsoft C/C++ Compiler).
 The two compilers use slightly different builds and have different commandline interfaces.
 For `gcc`, compile with the following command:

 ```
-gcc -o ./cell ./src/* -I ./include
+make -f make_linux
 ```

 The commandline interface follows the POSIX standard of `-x`'s.
 The arguments are parsed with `getopt` from `<unistd.h>`.

 For Microsoft's C/C++ Compiler, there is a makefile called `make_win`.
 Build with